Sunday, January 19, 2025

 Another preference is how thick do you want them sliced?
 I personally go between 1/4 and 1/2 inch slices depending on the size of the tomato.
 And yet another preference is how much coating do you want?
 I like the coating to be thin.
 Too much coating, and I feel like I don't actually taste the tomato.

 Tomatoes can be coated in flour, cornmeal, bread crumbs, pork rinds, and I am certain tons of other things.
 (I have a friend who uses almond flour and pork rinds with good results.)
-My preference is a ratio of 1:1 white flour to white corn meal.
+My preference is a ratio of 1:1 white flour to white corn meal or Panko crumbs.

 Tomatoes, Buttermilk, and Flour/Cornmeal 1:1 mixture